Travelling to Lorne

 (LHS photo 2593)

-The famous name of Cobb and Co also ran coaches over the Otway ranges from Deans Marsh, and had stables behind the Pacific Hotel.
-Cobb and Co had to transport fed for their horses to Lorne and so were at a competitive disadvantage to Mounjoy coaches.
+The famous name of Cobb & Co also ran coaches over the Otway ranges from Deans Marsh, and had stables behind the Pacific Hotel.
+They had to transport feed for their horses to Lorne and so were at a competitive disadvantage to Mountjoy coaches.

 Lorne, Oscar Mountjoy at Mountjoy Stable (LHS photo 8543)